8bitkick/BBCMicroBot/docs/user guide.md

 ### base2048 encoding [deprecated for Mastodon due to larger post length]

 [Base2048](https://github.com/qntm/base2048) is a Unicode encoding optimized for transmitting binary data through Twitter.
-Using base2048 gives you an extra 100 characters of BBC BASIC code in a tweet, bringing it to ~384 characters in total.
-However our Hello World tweet will no longer be human readable.
-For this reason we no longer support base2048 on the Mastodon bot.
+Using base2048 allowed an extra 100 characters of BBC BASIC code in a tweet, bringing the total to ~384 characters.
+However our Hello World tweet would no longer be human readable:

 ```
 ༣Ȝǁঐ౭चؼ๗ԪʢࠁನȤ3
 ```

+For this reason and because the Mastodon bot supports 512 characters we no longer support base2048.

 ## Advanced minification techniques